SuperDARN/rst/docs/references/general/fitacf.md

         char    "origin.code" = 0

 ```
-This is a legacy behviour of RST that happens because of potentially "bad" data or no data was collected making `slist` empty.
+Partial records are a legacy behavior of RST that happens because of potentially "bad" data, or no data was collected, making `slist` empty.
-Currently this is ongoing investigation.
+Currently, this is an ongoing investigation.